fscorrupt/Posterizarr/README.md

   - Change `TimeZone` to yours, otherwise it will get scheduled to a different time you may want it to.
   - You may also have to change `PUID/PGID`

+> [!TIP]
+> If you are an unRAID user, install the `Docker Compose Manager` plugin from the Community Apps store so that you can leverage the compose file
+>
-  if you manually want to run the Script you can do it this way:
+  If you manually want to run the Script you can do it this way:

   **Automatic Mode:**
   ```sh